-In June 2019, in anticipation of refinancing our \$2.25 billion term loan due April 30, 2020 ("Term Loan") and \$900 million 4.75% fixed interest rate senior notes due February 1, 2020 ("2020 Notes"), we entered into Treasury lock agreements with large financial institutions which fixed benchmark U.S. Treasury rates for an aggregate notional amount of \$1 billion of our future debt issuance.
+In June 2019, we entered into Treasury lock agreements with large financial institutions which fixed benchmark U.S. Treasury rates for an aggregate notional amount of \$1 billion of our future debt issuance.
 These derivative instruments hedged the impact of changes in the benchmark interest rate to future interest payments and were settled upon debt issuance in the first quarter of fiscal 2020.
 We incurred a loss related to the settlement of the instruments which is amortized to interest expense over the term of our debt due February 1, 2030.
-See Note 15 for further details regarding our debt.
+See Note 14 for further details regarding our debt.

-As of August 28, 2020, we had net derivative losses on our foreign exchange option contracts expected to be recognized within the next 18 months, of which \$25 million is expected to be recognized into revenue within the next 12 months.
-In addition, we had net derivative losses on our Treasury lock agreements, of which \$3 million is expected to be recognized into interest expense within the next 12 months.
+As of June 4, 2021, we had net derivative losses on our foreign exchange option contracts expected to be recognized within the next 18 months, of which \$23 million of losses are expected to be recognized into revenue within the next 12 months.
+In addition, we had net derivative losses on our Treasury lock agreements, of which \$4 million is expected to be recognized into interest expense within the next 12 months.